 Leeds is often referred to as one of Yorkshire’s best-kept secrets.
 The city itself is compact but it is packed full of funky bars and restaurants, has great shopping options, beautiful architecture, and welcoming locals.
-Clayton Hotel Leeds is the perfect location for your girls’ trip.
+If you’re looking for some girls’ day out ideas or girly things to do in Leeds, Clayton Hotel Leeds is the perfect location for your trip.
 It’s the perfect place to spend a weekend away with the girls, whether you are after some food and drink, shopping, bonding time before a wedding, relaxation, or sightseeing.

 Here are our top 8 activities for a girly weekend in Leeds: